elbanche/Bicing/README.md

 2. Configure the config.py file

-3. Process the data, train all models, and execute testing for each one using the following script:
+3. Process the data, train all models, and execute testing for each one using the following script from root:

 ```
 python .\data\generate_station_csv.py